 It’s important to follow the steps below, following your accident, to protect your rights to compensation:

 Step 1.
 Oklahoma law requires that you report a car accident to the police if there’s an injury or fatality, or serious property damage.
 Wait for law enforcement to arrive and perform their investigation.
-When they’re done, they will write a collision report, and you can request a copy by mail.
+When they’re done, they will write a collision report, and you can request a copy here.